 Family Law & Estate Planning

 At the law office of Mogel, Speidel, Bobb & Kershner, we care about the protection of families.
 Whether that protection involves negotiating divorce agreements that take into consideration the best interests of parents and children, or it involves helping a client create a will so their assets can be distributed to their family in the event of their passing, we are here to help.
 Our firm has been providing trustworthy legal services with integrity for over 150 years.
-We have offices in Reading, Womelsdorf, and Douglassville, PA, and we serve clients throughout Berks County and the surrounding areas.
+We serve clients throughout Berks County and the surrounding areas.

 Here For You During Your Family’s Most Trying Times